-- Postgraduate Diploma (SLQF Level 8) may be awarded to those who exit early from a Master of Science (Course Work or Course Work & Research) degree program after completing 25 credits of course work with a minimum GPA of 2.75. - Postgraduate Certificate (SLQF Level 7) may be awarded to those who exit early from a Master of Science (Course Work or Course Work and Research) degree program after completing 20 credits of course work with a minimum GPA of 2.75.
+Masters (SQLF Levels 9) and Master of Science (Course Work & Research) degree program after completing 25 credits of course work with a minimum GPA of 2.75.

+Postgraduate Certificate (SLQF Level 7) may be awarded to those who exit early from a Master of Science (Course Work or Course Work and Research) degree program after completing 20 credits of course work with a minimum GPA of 2.75.

-- At the request of a student registered for M.Sc./MBA (Course Work & Research) degree, he/she may be permitted for an M.Sc./MBA (Course Work) degree on the recommendation of the relevant Board of Study after completing all the requirements of the requested degree, including the Directed Study.
+At the request of a student registered for M.Sc./MBA (Course Work & Research) degree, he/she may be permitted for Masters (SQLF Levels 9) and MBA (course work) degree on the recommendation of the relevant Board of Study after completing all the requirements of the requested degree, including the Directed Study.